LVMagee/sequelizedBurger/README.md

-# sequelizedBurger
+# Eat Da Burger

-Taking an ORM Eat Da Burger to a sequelized Burger App.
+Sequelized version of the burger app.